PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

     As a PowerShell user,
-    I can expand archives quickly and compress files and folders quickly, so that I can reduce the cost of operating my server.
+    I can expand archives quickly and compress files and folders quickly, so that I can save my time.

 ## User Experience